John Quincy Adams (1767-1848)

 Political Career

-Adams' diplomatic accomplishments were legindary. helped negotiate both the Treaty of Ghent in 1815 (ending the War of 1812 with Britain) and the Trans-continental Treaty in 1819 (with Spain).
+John Quincey Adams along with George Marshal may well have been the most important secretaries of state in American history.
+Given Afam's diplomatic experiences, he was the logical candidate for Madison to appoint Secretary of State.
+His diplomatic accomplishments were legindary.
+Even before vecoming Secretary od State, he played a major role inegotiating the peace treaty with Britain (1815).
+After beconoing Secretary of State, he geloped negotiate the Trans-continental Treaty with Spain (1819).
 Although little heraled today the, Trans-continental Treaty both acquired Florida and achieved international recognition for the western boundaries of the United States streaching to the Pacific Ocean.
-There was a real danger at the time that the United States might be drawn into another war with Britain which at the time opposed the American expansion to the Pacific and the acquisition of Florida.
+There was a real danger at the time that the United States might be drawn into another war with Britain which opposed the American expansion to the Pacific and the acquisition of Florida.
 General Andrew Jackson's military exploits in Florida and hanging of a British citizen could well have ignited another disastrous war.
 It was Adams' adroit diplomacy which achieved American objectives while avoiding war with the Btitish.
 Ig this wasn't enough for one Secretary of State, he also formulated with the President the Monroe Doctrine.
 Although named after President James Monroe, it was actually Adams' work.

 Personality